Editor's note: This story was originally published April 13, 2016, at 11:23 a.m. EST.

 Sailors aboard the ship described the Sukhoi Russian Su-24 as "wings clean," meaning there were no visible bombs or armaments on the aircraft, the defense official said.

 The nature of the overflight as a "simulated attack" may violate a 1973 treaty between the U.S. and Russia that specifically prohibits this type of maneuver, the defense official said.

-The maneuver was one of several aggressive moves by Russian aircraft on Monday and Tuesday.
+The maneuver "simulated attack" was one of several aggressive moves by Russian aircraft on Monday and Tuesday.

 Shortly after leaving the Polish port of Gdynia, near Gdansk, on Monday, the Donald Cook at was sea in international waters conducting flight operations with a Polish helicopter, part of routine joint training exercises with the NATO ally.

 During those flight operations, a Russian Sukhoi Su-24 combat aircraft appeared and conducted about 20 overflights, coming within 1,000 yards of the ship at an altitude of about 100 feet, the defense official said.
 In response, the commander of the Donald Cook suspended flight operations.

 On Tuesday, the Donald Cook was underway in the Baltic Sea when a Russian helicopter — a Ka-27 Helix — made seven overflights and appeared to be taking photographs of the U.S. Navy ship, the defense official said.

 Shortly after the helicopter left the area, an Su-24 began making "very low" overflights with a "simulated attack profile," the defense official said.
 The aircraft made a total of 11 passes overflights.